rkaysen63/Amazon_Vine_Analysis/README.md

   <img src="additional_analysis/verified_furniture_df.png" width="700">
 </p><br/>

-Finally, poor reviews of both datasets was analyzed.
+4. The original analysis only looks at favorable reviews.
+What do poor reviews have to say?
+To answer that question, poor reviews of both datasets were analyzed.
 Please refer to the images below.
 For both datasets, the poor Vine reviews, that is reviews rated 1 or 2 stars, were much less than the poor non-Vine reviews.
 For the "Watches" dataset, poor Vine reviews were about half of the poor non-Vine reviews.
-For the "Furniture" dataset, the desparity was greater.
-Poor Vine reviews gave 1 or 2 stars whereas 26% of the non-Vine reviews, roughly the same percentage found in the "Watches" reviews", gave 1 or 2 stars.
+For the larger "Furniture" reviews dataset, the desparity was even greater.
+For the "Furniture" reviews dataset only 1% of the Vine reviews are poor, wherease 26% of the non-Vine reviews were poor.
+The percentage of poor non-Vine reviews for both datasets is roughly the same.

 <p align="center">
   <img src="additional_analysis/watches_poor_reviews.png" width="650">